Utkucuu/React-Movie-App/README.md

 #### Additional Information

-- Eslint warnings can be seen in the project.
+- Eslint warnings are present in the project.
-- An error in **Categories.js** coponent has been manipulated in **App.css** .
+- A workaround for an issue in the **Categories.js** component is addressed in **App.css**.
-- Some components have been made responsive compatible with the css "zoom" attribute.
+- Responsive design is partially achieved using the CSS "zoom" attribute in some components.
-- **components>movieDetail>right-panel>_LineChart.js_** component is representative.
+- The **LineChart.js** component in components>movieDetail>right-panel serves as a representative example.
-- Explanatory comment lines were included in the code blocks.
+- Explanatory comments are included in the code for clarity and ease of understanding.

 <hr>